 If you’re no longer planning to sell your home after your ARM’s fixed-rate period ends, refinancing to a fixed-rate loan is probably your best option.
 It will keep your mortgage payments steady for the remainder of your loan.

 4) Cash Out / Debt Consolidation

-A Cash-Out Refinance is a great way for you to extract cash from the equity in your home to pay down other debts or pay for a major expense, such as your child’s college tuition.
+A Cash-Out Refinance is a great way for you to extract cash from the equity in your home to pay down other debts or for a major expense, such as your child’s college tuition.

 You can also consolidate your debt to pay off other high-interest debt, with a cash-out refinance.

-Ideally with a Cash-Out Refinance, you will receive a check for the amount you are cashing out and a better rate than what you have, however this isn’t always the case.
+Ideally, with a Cash-Out Refinance, you will receive a check for the amount you are cashing out and a better rate than what you have, however, this isn’t always the case.